Paratime series: Analysis

+Karen Hellekson explains that "Piper divides his worlds into levels, based on their proximity and likeness to the home time line", meaning the time line of the people who know how to move between parallel worlds.
+She explains this as a useful technique for developing the alternative histories of the story.

+Hellekson compares Paratime to Frederik Pohl's The Coming of the Quantum Cats, describing similarities in the approach to parallel timelines, as well as some meaningful differences including the fact that Pohl doesn't use the same idea of "nearness" as Piper, and that Pohl makes a heavier use of analogous characters who develop differently between timelines.

+Alva Rogers says the "stories were entertaining tales not intended to be taken too seriously", noting the stories attempts to answer various "Fortean mysteries".
+Rogers says that Piper even got the initial idea from Charles Fort.

+The Paratime universe

 Paratime Levels

 In Piper's Paratime universe, there are an infinite number of timelines, but in each timeline, events occurred differently.
 They are grouped into five Levels, based on the probabilities of success of an attempt by Martians to colonize Earth 75,000 to 100,000 years ago; humans, on timelines where they are present, are the descendants of the Martian colonists.
 Timelines with points of divergence before the Martian colonization attempt are not discussed.

 First Level

 This is the level of complete success of the Martian colonization.
 However, in this level are several sectors of several thousand timelines each:

 Home Timeline

-Home Timeline, and its associated Fifth Level Commercial, Fifth Level Passenger, Fifth Level Industrial Sector, Fifth Level Service Sector, is the home of the Paratime civilization.
+Home Timeline, and its associated First Level Commercial, First Level Passenger, First Level Industrial Sector, First Level Service Sector, is the home of the Paratime civilization.
 This is the only known timeline with paratime travel capacity, and protection of the Paratime Secret is the highest priority.

 Venus and Mars are also colonized by the Home Timeline (or in the case of Mars, reclaimed), and paratime transport exists there as well.